cenamorado3/SomethingBlazor/README.md

-Simple example of Blazor that be be written in a couple hours
+Simple example of Blazor that was written in a couple hours